rackerlabs/support-how-to/content/general/faq-role-based-access-control-rbac.md

 #### How do I query the capability of a given user?

-You can query the roles for a given user by using the [List global roles assigned to a user](https://developer.rackspace.com/docs/cloud-identity/v2/api-reference/role-operations/#list-global-roles-assigned-to-a-user) API operation described in the *Rackspace Identity API Guide*.
+You can query the roles for a given user by using the [List global roles assigned to a user](https://developer.rackspace.com/docs/cloud-identity/v2/api-reference/role-operations/#list-global-roles-assigned-to-a-user) API operation described in the *Identity API Guide*.
 Additionally, you can view the roles that a user has through the [Cloud Control Panel](http://login.rackspace.com).

 #### Can I view multiple accounts in the Cloud Control Panel?